"Heroes" (David Bowie song): Filmed appearances

+Single and other releases

-RCA issued Heroes in edited form as the lead single from the album on 23 September 1977, with the catalogue PB 11121 and backed by album track "V-2 Schneider".
-Its shortened 3:32 edit was made in the hopes of more airplay.
+RCA issued Heroes as the lead single from the album on 23 September 1977, with the album track "V-2 Schneider" as the B-side.
+Its shortened 3:32 edit, which begins at the third verse, was made in the hopes of more airplay.
 A 12" promotional single, containing both the single and album versions, was released in the US by RCA (as JD-11151) the same year.
 On the "Heroes" album, issued on 14 October, the song was sequenced as the third track, between "Joe the Lion" and "Sons of the Silent Age".

 The song's promotional music video was directed by Stanley Dorfman.
-Shot in Paris, it features numerous shots of Bowie in a dark room against a backdrop of white light and wearing the same bomber-jacket he wore on the "Heroes" cover artwork.
-Pegg believes the final result is similar to Liza Minnelli's performance of "Maybe This Time" in the Berlin-based 1972 film Cabaret.
+Shot in Paris, it features footage of Bowie in a dark room against a backdrop of white light and wearing the same bomber-jacket he wore on the "Heroes" cover artwork.
+Pegg compares the final result to Liza Minnelli's performance of "Maybe This Time" in the Berlin-based 1972 film Cabaret.

-In a stunt Pegg describes as confirming the artist's "newfound European allegiances", Bowie recorded special vocals for the track in both German and French, with lyrics translated by Maass for the German release.
+Bowie recorded new vocals for the track in both German and French, with lyrics translated by Maass for the German release.
 These singles, titled Helden and Héros, respectively, were issued in their respective countries in September.
-Additionally, for the album releases in Germany and France, the special vocals were grafted onto the full-length tracks, following the opening English verses.
-The single's release in a variety of languages and lengths achieved what NME editors Roy Carr and Charles Shaar Murray called "a collector's wet dream".
-Despite a large promotional push, Heroes only reached number 24 on the UK Singles Chart, remaining on the chart for eight weeks, and failing to chart at all on the US Billboard Hot 100, albeit reaching a low number 126 on Record Worlds Singles Chart 101–150.
+Additionally, for the album releases in Germany and France, the vocals were grafted onto the full-length tracks, following the opening English verses.
+The single's release in a variety of languages and lengths achieved what the NME editors Roy Carr and Charles Shaar Murray called "a collector's wet dream".
+Despite an intense promotional push, Heroes only reached number 24 on the UK Singles Chart, remaining on the chart for eight weeks and failing to chart at all on the US Billboard Hot 100, albeit reaching a low number 126 on Record Worlds Singles Chart 101–150.
 Elsewhere, it charted in Australia (6), Austria (19), Belgium Flanders (17), the Irish Singles Chart (8), the Netherlands (9) and New Zealand (34).

+Later releases

 Heroes has subsequently appeared, almost invariably as the single edit, on numerous compilation albums, including The Best of Bowie (1980), Changesbowie (1990), The Singles Collection (1993), The Best of David Bowie 1974/1979 (1998), Best of Bowie (2002), The Platinum Collection (2006), Nothing Has Changed (2014), and Bowie Legacy (2016).
 The full album track was remastered with its parent album for inclusion on the 2017 box set A New Career in a New Town (1977–1982).
 The single edit was included on Re:Call 3, part of that box set, while the German single, French single, English-German full-length, and English-French full-length versions were included on an EP in the same set.
-Additionally, the English-German version of the song appeared on the soundtrack to the film Christiane F. (1981) and on the Rare album in 1982, while the German single version appeared on Sound + Vision (1989).
+Additionally, the English-German version of the song appeared on the soundtrack to the film Christiane F. (1981) (Note: The soundtrack was composed of Bowie songs from the late 1970s, and Bowie himself appeared in the film.) and on the Rare album in 1982, while the German single version appeared on Sound + Vision (1989).